-The Clinical Research Core in the Department of Surgery is seeking an individual for the position of Clinical Research Coordinator (CRC) who will report directly to the Associate Director.
-The main role of the CRC will be to operate and maintain the day-to-day operational duties of their assigned clinical trials and clinical research study database.
+The Transplant Clinical Research Center (TCRC) in the Department of Surgery is seeking an individual for the position of Clinical Research Coordinator (CRC) who will report directly to the Associate Director of the Transplant Clinical Research Center.
+The main role of the CRC will be to operate & maintain the day-to-day operational duties of their assigned clinical trials and clinical research study database

 Clearly and effectively communicate with potential study subjects, clinicians, and other health care providers, ancillary staff, sponsors, and research office staff.

 Complete and maintain the required training for participation in clinical research, including but not limited to, Human Subjects Protection training and Clinical Research Coordinator Course.